mirand863/hitac/README.md

 ## Getting the latest updates

-If you'd like to get updates when we release new versions, please click on the "Watch" button on the top and select "Releases only".
+If you'd like to get updates when we release new versions, please click on the notification button on the top and select "Watch".
 GitLab will then send you notifications along with a changelog with each new release.

 ## Citation